EventCalc – Data We Collect

 How Long Do We Keep Data?

-Your email address or phone number and the message you ask us to send you to remind you of something is stored for as long as we need it to send your reminder plus up to two weeks.
-For example, if you asked us to send you a reminder on January 1st, 2019, then we would have to save that information until that data.
+Your email address or phone number and the message you ask us to send you to remind you of something are stored for as long as we need it to send your reminder plus up to a week.
+For example, if you asked us to send you a reminder on January 1st, 2020, then we would have to save that information until that date.
 After that date, our garbage collection robot goes through the database looking for data we no longer need.
-In the worst case, it might take as long as two weeks to find and delete an old reminder record but normally it is much faster (a couple of days is probably average).
-So, any trace of the reminder sent to you on January 1st, 2019 would be deleted and gone forever by January 15th, 2019.
+In the worst case, it might take as long as seven days to find and delete a completed reminder record.
+So, any trace of the reminder sent to you on January 1st, 2020 would be deleted and gone forever by January 8th, 2020.

 Who Do We Share Information With?